nicklockwood/SwiftFormat/README.md

 1. Add the `swiftformat` binary to your project directory (this is better than referencing your local copy because it ensures that everyone who checks out the project will be using the same version).

 2. In the Build Phases section of your project target, add a new Run Script phase before the Compile Sources step.
-The script should be `${SRCROOT}/path/to/swiftformat /path/to/your/swift/code/`
+The script should be `path/to/swiftformat path/to/your/swift/code/` (both paths should be relative to the root of your project).

 **Note:** This will slightly increase your build time, but shouldn't impact it too much, as SwiftFormat is quite fast compared to compilation.
 If you find that it has a noticeable impact, file a bug report and I'll try to diagnose why.